Weather hampers search after fishermen spotted

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+The search for three missing fishermen has been suspended until first light on Wednesday, after two people were spotted in the water but then lost to sight earlier today.

-Atrocious weather is hampering attempts to rescue two men spotted in the water off the Gisborne coast.
+Atrocious weather is hampering attempts to rescue the pair seen in the water off the Gisborne coast.

 A fishing vessel with three fishermen on board was reported missing to police yesterday afternoon.

-Maritime NZ said this afternoon crew on a container vessel, the African Tiger, spotted two people in the water off the Mahia Peninsula.
+Maritime NZ said this afternoon that crew on a container vessel, the African Tiger, saw two people in the water off the Mahia Peninsula.

 They were unable to be rescued due to the dangerously difficult weather conditions.

-The Rescue Coordination Centre general manager Justin Allan said swells and gusts associated with the severe weather conditions were making it a very dangerous operation on the water and in the air.
+The Rescue Coordination Centre NZ's general manager, Justin Allan, said this afternoon that swells and gusts associated with the severe weather conditions made it a very dangerous operation on the water and in the air.

-"Swells are getting up as high as six metres and winds are gusting up to 50 knots.

 "There has and continues to be support from Coastguard, rescue helicopter operators, the New Zealand Defence Force and vessels of opportunity in the area.
 Rescuers are continuing to do their very best in incredibly trying conditions and we are hugely grateful for their efforts."